 We have not conducted any clinical trials, and all our data results from preclinical studies.
 We cannot assure you that we will be able to replicate in human clinical trials the results we observed in animal models.
 Moreover, the outcome of preclinical studies and early clinical trials may not be predictive of the success of later clinical trials, and interim results of clinical trials do not necessarily predict success in future clinical trials.
 Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late-stage clinical trials after achieving positive results in earlier development, and we could face similar setbacks.
 The design of a clinical trial can determine whether its results will support approval of a product and flaws in the design of a clinical trial may not become apparent until the clinical trial is well advanced.
 We have limited experience in designing clinical trials and may be unable to design and execute a clinical trial to support marketing approval.
 In addition, preclinical and clinical data are often susceptible to varying interpretations and analyses.
 Many companies that believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval for the product candidates.
-Even if we, or any future collaborators, believe that the results of clinical trials for our product candidates warrant marketing approval, the FDA or comparable foreign regulatory authorities may disagree and may not grant marketing approval of our product candidates.
+Even if we, or any future collaborators, believe that the results of clinical trials for our product candidates warrant marketing approval of our product candidates.